 Disney may also delve deeper into the reasons behind Ariel’s desire to join the human world that don’t revolve around her love for Prince Eric, in line with Disney’s recent trend towards more three-dimensional female characters.

 Who is directing The Little Mermaid?

 Rob Marshall, who’s already worked with Disney on Mary Poppins Returns, Into the Woods, and Pirates of the Caribbean: On Stranger Tides, will direct The Little Mermaid.
 He's the man behind Oscar-winning movie musical Chicago.

-Lin-Manuel Miranda Marshall, Marc Platt and John DeLuca will share the job of producing the film, whilst Jessica Virtue and Allison Erlikhman are overseeing for the studio.
+Lin-Manuel Miranda Marshall, Marc Platt and John DeLuca will all produce the film, whilst Jessica Virtue and Allison Erlikhman are overseeing for the studio.

 Where is The Little Mermaid set?

 Atlantica – the make-believe city found underneath the Atlantic Ocean featured in the 1989 original – is expected to feature, but the film was always unclear about where Prince Eric’s palace was located.